 All email correspondence to course instructors must originate from your ufl.edu account, have your full name in the body of the email, and contain your course and section number in the subject line.
 Emails not meeting these requirements may not be recognized by our email filters, and thus may not be answered.

-All correspondence regarding the online assignments (BioPortal) must be sent to the Online Instructor (Ms. Samantha Hilber).
+All correspondence regarding the online assignments (BioPortal) must be sent to the Online Instructor (Ms. Katrina Cuddy).

 Course Resources